 Tropical Tabletop Water Garden

 One of the things I try to convey about outdoor living spaces is that you don't need a lot of room to create a beautiful place to relax.
 Even a small patio is ample in size to create an inviting retreat.
 This container garden is a perfect example of how you can enjoy a water fountain in the smallest of spaces.
-A container, small pump, source of electricity and plants are all you need.
-Oh, and water, of course!

-Start by selecting a container.
-For my garden I chose a black oval pot because its smooth, modern shape is a nice complement to the plants.
 Ideally, a container without a drain hole is best, but if you fall in love with a pot that already has a hole and really want to turn it into a fountain you can easily plug it.
 Just place a piece of duct tape inside the pot over the hole.
 On the underside of the pot fill the hole with plumber's epoxy.
 Then level it out with your fingers so that it is even with the sides of the hole.
 When it dries, remove the duct tape on the inside of the pot.

 - Creeping Jenny (Lysimachia nummularia) - Creeping Jenny will grow in both standing water or in the ground.
 It's an excellent groundcover, so along with fountain gardens I also like using it between stepping-stones.
 When planted in the ground it likes well-drained soil and full sun to partial shade.

 - Cardinal flower 'Queen Victoria' (Lobelia cardinalis) - I love the burgundy foliage of this plant.
 It's a slo a good choice for areas in the garden where the soil stays moist.

 - Variegated sweet flag (Acorus gramineus)- This grass-like plant is one of my favorites for containers and in the garden.
 It prefers moist soil so don't let it dry out.